A Look Back on FGGH History: The Thanksgiving Day Race

-A Guelph tradition since 1894
+A past Guelph tradition since 1894

 In 2012, the Thanksgiving Day Races partnered with The Foundation of Guelph General Hospital to raise funds to help Guelph General Hospital improve care for our community.